Get Connected

 Get Curious

-When a child knows how to be curious, they are able to think about things differently, learn new things and tap into their innate creativity.
+When a child feels safe and their curiosity is engaged, they are able to think about things differently, learn new things and tap into their innate creativity.
+Building a sense of safety is paramount in our classes.

 We encourage students to ask lots of questions and think about things in new ways.
 Having permission to say “I don’t know” can be powerful.